 In such people, carotid endarterectomy may reduce the risk of subsequent strokes.
 It also reestablishes the blood supply to the affected area, but it cannot restore lost function because some brain tissue is dead.

-For carotid endarterectomy, a general anesthetic or a local anesthetic (to numb the neck area) may be used.
-If people remain awake during the operation, the surgeon can better evaluate how the brain is functioning.
+For carotid endarterectomy, a general anesthetic is used.
 The surgeon makes an incision in the neck over the area of the artery that contains the blockage and an incision in the artery.
 The blockage is removed, and the incisions are closed.
 For a few days afterwards, the neck may hurt, and swallowing may be difficult.
 Most people can stay in the hospital 1 or 2 days.
 Heavy lifting should be avoided for about 3 weeks.
 After several weeks, people can resume their usual activities.

 Carotid endarterectomy can trigger a stroke because the operation may dislodge clots or other material that can then travel through the bloodstream and block an artery.
 However, after the operation, the risk of stroke is lower for several years than it is when drugs are used.

-In other narrowed arteries, such as the vertebral arteries, endarterectomy may not be possible because the operation is riskier to perform in these arteries than in the internal carotid arteries.
+In other narrowed arteries, such as the vertebral arteries, endarterectomy is typically not done because it is riskier when it is done in arteries other than the internal carotid arteries.

 People should find a surgeon who is experienced doing this operation and who has a low rate of serious complications (such as heart attack, stroke, and death) after the operation.
 If people cannot find such a surgeon, the risks of endarterectomy outweigh its expected benefits.

-Measures to prevent aspiration pneumonia (see Pneumonia: Aspiration Pneumonia) and pressure sores (see Pressure Sores: Prevention) are started early.
-Heparin, injected under the skin, may be given to help prevent deep vein thrombosis (see Venous Disorders: Deep Vein Thrombosis (DVT)).
+Measures to prevent aspiration pneumonia (see Aspiration Pneumonia) and pressure sores (see Prevention) are started early.
+Heparin, injected under the skin, may be given to help prevent deep vein thrombosis (see Prevention).
 People are closely monitored to determine whether the esophagus, bladder, and intestines are functioning.
 Often, other disorders such as heart failure, abnormal heart rhythms, and lung infections must be treated.
 High blood pressure is often treated after the stroke has been stabilized.

 Because a stroke often causes mood changes, especially depression, family members or friends should inform the doctor if the person seems depressed.
-Depression can be treated with drug therapy and psychotherapy (see Mood Disorders: Prognosis and Treatment).
+Depression can be treated with drug therapy and psychotherapy (see Treatment).